The Giver: Adaptations

 Oregon Children's Theatre (Portland, Oregon) premiered a stage adaptation of The Giver by Eric Coble in March 2006.
 Subsequent productions of Coble's one-hour script have been presented in several American theatres.

 Another stage adaptation, written by Diana Basmajian, was produced by Prime Stage Theatre in 2006.

 Actor Ron Rifkin reads the text for the audiobook edition.

 The Lyric Opera of Kansas City and the Minnesota Opera co-commissioned and premiered an opera by Susan Kander based on the novel.
 It was presented in Kansas City in January and Minneapolis on April 27–29, 2012, and was webcast on May 18, 2012.

 In 2017, a stage musical adaptation was in the development stages, with a book by Martin Zimmerman and music and lyrics by Jonah Platt and Andrew Resnick.

+HMH Books for Young Readers published a comic book adaptation in spring 2019 illustrated and adapted by Eisner and Harvey Award winner P. Craig Russell.

-Film
+Film adaptation

 In the fall of 1994, actor Bill Cosby and his ASIS Productions film company established an agreement with Lancit Media Productions to adapt The Giver to film.
 In the years following, members of the partnership changed and the production team grew in size, but little motion was seen toward making the film.
 At one point, screenwriter Ed Neumeier was signed to create the screenplay.
 Later, Neumeier was replaced by Todd Alcott and Walden Media became the central production company.

 Jeff Bridges has said he had wanted to make the film for nearly 20 years, and originally wanted to direct it with his father Lloyd Bridges in the title role.
 The elder Bridges' 1998 death cancelled that plan and the film languished in development hell for another 15 years.
 Warner Bros. bought the rights in 2007 and the film adaptation was finally given the green light in December 2012.
 Jeff Bridges plays the title character with Brenton Thwaites in the role of Jonas.
 Meryl Streep, Katie Holmes, Odeya Rush, Cameron Monaghan, Alexander Skarsgård and Taylor Swift round out the rest of the main cast.
 It was released in North America on August 15, 2014.